dockeredcom/debian-stretch/CONTRIBUTING.md

 # Contributing

 If you have any ideas to make this image better, feel free to share them and contact yves.vindevogel@asynchrone.com.
-If you make a contribution to this image, you will be mentionned in the list below.
+If you make a contribution to this image, you will be mentioned in the list below.

 ## Authors